Requirements for PA Program

 - PA Shadowing within the past 5 years

-All Presbyterian College students and graduates who meet the minimum requirements will be invited for an interview.
-An invitation to interview, however, does not guarantee admittance to the program.
+All Presbyterian College students and graduates who meet the minimum requirements will be invited for an interview granted interviews are still being conducted.

 All prospective students must be honest about their criminal record.
 A comprehensive background check will be performed through the South Carolina Law Enforcement Division (SLED) and CastleBranch, a national vendor for background screening.
 The Presbyterian College PA Program has the right to deny enrollment based on previous convictions or false information.
 Appeals to any information found during the background check or drug screen must be made directly through CastleBranch according to their listed policies and procedures.
 All cases will be reviewed individually.